Some posts contain compensated links. Please read this disclaimer for more info.

 Right, let’s get into it.

-The journey from Sydney to our place in Croatia is about 35 hours door-to-door – way too long if you ask me, but I have learned a thing (or hundred) on all of my long haul travel adventures.
-So trust me when I say, this is all you need to stay comfortable for your next overseas flight.
-Oh and if you want to know what the things to wear on a long haul flight, you can find that right here.
+The journey from Sydney to our place in Croatia is about 35 hours door-to-door, way too long if you ask me, but I have learned a thing (or a hundred) on all of my long haul travel adventures.
+So trust me when I say, these long flight essentials are all you need to stay comfortable for your next overseas flight.
+Oh, and if you want to know what the things to wear on a long haul flight, you can find that right here.

 Comfort & Entertainment Items For Your Next Overseas Flight

-- Hand sanitizer.
-Airport and plane toilets are not the nicest, let’s face it, so make sure you have something to protect you against any potential nasties
+Hand sanitizer.
+Airport and plane toilets are not the nicest, let’s face it, so make sure you have something to protect you against any potential nasties.
+This is one of those truly unmissable long plane ride essentials.

-- Moisturiser.
-Air con plays havoc with skin, both on the face and hands, so a good quality moisturizer is a must, to avoid those patchy dry skin marks – not good when you’re trying to get an even tan!
+Moisturizer.
+Aircon wreaks havoc on the skin, both on the face and hands, so a good quality moisturizer is one of those genuinely unmissable airplane travel necessities, to avoid those patchy dry skin marks – not good when you’re trying to get an even tan!

-- Face wipes/wet wipes.
-Pick a multi-purpose wipe, one which removes makeup, freshens the skin, and gives your hands a nicer feel, and you’ll be good to go.
+Face wipes/wet wipes.
+Pick a multi-purpose wipe, one that removes makeup, freshens the skin, and gives your hands a nicer feel, and you’ll be good to go.
 Check out these Natural Clean wipes, fantastic for sensitive skin.
+As far as travel tips and essentials go, these things are incredibly handy.

-- Kindle/E-Reader.
+Kindle/E-Reader.
 Gone are the days of paperback books, and while you might still be lamenting that loss, you need to get with the times and purchase a high-quality e-reader.
-Kindle Fire is an excellent choice, as this doubles up as a tablet too, which you can watch films and play games on, as well as be downloading all your books into your personal library.
+Kindle Fire is an excellent choice, as this doubles up as a tablet too, on which you can watch films and play games, as well as download all your books into your personal library.

 Did you know: The least complicated of the Kindle e-readers costs just $79, making it perfect for travelers on a small budget.
 This E Ink device is lightweight and easy to use for hours, includes a touch-screen display, and offers Goodreads integration and FreeTime Unlimited.